 • be more likely to keep their children home and avoid educational settings themselves

-• keep their children home due to local immigration enforcement activity
+• keep their children home due to local immigration enforcement activity, threats against the school, or anti-immigrant sentiments

 Expressing support signals that you value their place in your community and take those concerns seriously.
 It is also an important message to communicate to staff who are serving immigrant students and who may be immigrants themselves or have ties to immigrant relatives/communities.